ArjunCodess/men2-predictor/README.md

 **Key features:**

 - **End-to-end pipeline** managed by `main.py`, coordinating all major steps automatically.
-- **Multiple ML algorithms:** Support for Logistic Regression, Random Forest, XGBoost, and LightGBM models.
+- **Multiple ML algorithms:** Support for Logistic Regression, Random Forest, XGBoost, LightGBM, and SVM models.
 - **Model comparison mode:** Run all models simultaneously and compare performance metrics in a formatted table.
 - **Dataset comparison mode:** Compare model performance on expanded dataset (with SMOTE and control cases) vs original paper data.
 - **Automated data creation and expansion:** Scripts extract and structure relevant research data, and generate synthetic control samples to augment the dataset for robust modeling.